ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the set of filter criteria is specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.
 Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).
 A valid request MUST NOT include the same entry multiple times.

-When CoRAL is used, the filter criteria are specified in the request payload with top-level elements, each of which corresponds to an entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter.
-If names of application groups are used as filter criteria, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.
+When CoRAL is used, the filter criteria are specified in the request payload with top-level link elements, each of which corresponds to an entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter.
+If names of application groups are used as filter criteria, each element of the 'app_groups' array from the status properties is included as a separate link element with name 'app_group'.
 With the exception of the 'app_group' element, a valid request MUST NOT include the same element multiple times.
 Element values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).

 The Group Manager MUST prepare the list L to include in the response as follows.